RenaSchott/Project4-BoardGameReview/README.md

 - **6-Admin:** Make it possible for the administratot to delete, edit and add content There is no final deployment milestone since the deployment started as early as possible to avaid mistakes in early steps.

+The milestones can be found here <https://github.com/RenaSchott/Project4-BoardGameReview/milestones>.

 #### User stories

+The user stories can be found here <https://github.com/RenaSchott/Project4-BoardGameReview/issues>.

 ##### As the developer
 - **Preparation:** As a **developer** I need to **setup my project** so **I can create work on it.**
   - **Acceptance Criteria:**
     - Coding is about to start
     - Readme file is up to date
+    - Deploy project

 ##### As a visitor